Luke Raley Player Props: Rays vs. Athletics

 |Games w/1+ RBI

-- The 7.6 strikeouts per nine innings compiled by the Athletics pitching staff last season ranked 25th in MLB.
+- The 6.8 strikeouts per nine innings put together by the Athletics pitching staff ranks 29th in the league.

-- The Athletics had the 24th-ranked team ERA among all MLB pitching staffs (4.53).
+- The Athletics have a 7.00 team ERA that ranks 28th across all league pitching staffs.

-- Athletics pitchers combined to give up 195 total home runs at a rate of 1.2 per game (fourth-most in the league).
+- Athletics pitchers combine to allow 14 total home runs at a clip of 1.8 per game (to rank 24th in baseball).

-- Fujinami (0-1) takes the mound for the Athletics to make his second start this season.
+- The Athletics will look to Kaprielian (0-0) in his second start this season.

-- His last time out was on Saturday against the Los Angeles Angels, when the righty tossed 2 1/3 innings, surrendering eight earned runs while giving up five hits.
+- His most recent time out came on Tuesday against the Cleveland Guardians, when the righty tossed five innings, surrendering five earned runs while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.